emmo-repo/EMMO/python/emmo/emmodoc/relations.md

 the statement *dog is_a animal*.
 Here is `dog` the subject, `is_a` the predicate and `animal` the object.

 All relationships have a direction.
-In EMMO we distinguesh between `active relations` where the subject is acting on the object and `passive relations` where the subject is acted on by the object.
+In EMMO we distinguish between `active relations` where the subject is acting on the object and `passive relations` where the subject is acted on by the object.
 In the graphical visualisations, we represent active relations with